-Individuals in Illinois applying for a T visa are eligible for state benefits under the Victims of Trafficking, Torture, and Other Serious Crimes program.123 Individuals applying for a T visa are exempt from the public charge ground of inadmissibility.
-The benefits are available while the individual is preparing to file and while their T visa application is pending.
-For assistance applying, please ask your NIJC contact to connect your client to a social services case manager.
-Alternatively, you client may contact the Legal Aid Chicago Public Benefits hotline at 312-347-8342.
-You may need to provide a letter stating that the client is preparing a T visa application.
-Please contact your NIJC contact for a template letter.124
+Individuals in Illinois applying for a T visa may be eligible for state benefits under the Victims of Trafficking, Torture, and Other Serious Crimes (VTTC) program.
+92 Individuals applying for a T visa are exempt from the public charge ground of inadmissibility.
+Medical benefits are available while the individual is preparing to file and while their T visa application is pending.
+Cash and food benefits are only available after a person has filed for a T visa and only if they have a derivative family member.
+Food and cash benefits are also subject to available funds.
+93 A client's social services case manager can assist in public benefit applications.
+Alternatively, your client may contact the Legal Aid Chicago Public Benefits hotline at 312-347-8342.
+To apply for VTTC benefits, the client may need to provide a letter from their attorney stating that the client is preparing a T visa application.
+Please see the appendix for a sample letter.
+94

-Foreign national minors who have experienced human trafficking are eligible for benefits and services under the Trafficking Victims Protection Act.125 Foreign national minor victims of trafficking may receive an eligibility letter from the Department of Health and Human Services, Administration for Children and Families, Office on Trafficking in Persons (OTIP).126 This eligibility letter allows clients to access trafficking-specific case management and other federal benefits (e.g., food assistance, medical services, health insurance) to the same extent as refugees.127 They must request this letter before turning 18 years old.
+Foreign national minors who have experienced human trafficking are eligible for benefits and services under the Trafficking Victims Protection Act.95 Foreign national minor victims of trafficking may receive an eligibility letter from the Department of Health and Human Services, Administration for Children and Families, Office on Trafficking in Persons (OTIP).96 This eligibility letter allows clients to access trafficking-specific case management and other federal benefits (e,g., food assistance, medical services, health insurance) to the same extent as refugees.97 They must request this letter before turning 18 years old.

-After the T visa is approved, adult victims of human trafficking are eligible to receive federal public benefits and social services.128 The Administration for Children and Families, Office of Trafficking in Persons issues a certification letter to adult applicants who have: (1) been granted continued presence; (2) have submitted a bona fide T visa application129; or (3) been granted a T visa.130 https://www.dhs.state.il.us/page.aspx?item=102017 (accessed 10/21/2022).
+Once USCIS issues a bona fide determination, adult victims of human trafficking are eligible to receive federal public benefits and social services.
+98 The Administration for Children and Families, Office of Trafficking in Persons issues a certification letter to adult applicants who have: (1) been